 This little side ditty has great depth.
 Rich flavor, different textures, and that gorgeous yellow-orange hue from the curry.
 For me, this is a meal in itself.
 And p.s. curry powder is not spicy like cayenne pepper, so don’t cut back on the 4 teaspoons.
 Put ’em all in there.

 Last note – my house smelled like an Indian restaurant for 2 days after making this.
 If that’s not your thing, make sure you have your vent on while it simmers.

+Bake until rice is tender and liquid is absorbed, 18-20 minutes.
 Let cool for 10 minutes before serving.
-Sprinkle with cilantro before serving.
+Sprinkle with parsley before serving.

 Parmesan Roasted Cauliflower – Belly Full

 Turkey Sausage and Cauliflower Stir-Fry – Belly Full

 One Pot Cauliflower Chowder – Oh Sweet Basil

 Sriracha and Lime Roasted Cauliflower Tostadas – Foodie Crush